 The 2018 Deloitte Global Outsourcing Survey Presentation

 Is outsourcing really a good thing to do?
 Will the outsourcing companies survive in the next decade?
-We examined 9 IT outsourcing success stories to learn how world famous companies use outsourcing to grow their businesses and outrun their competitors on the global market, while cooperating with remote teams.
+We examined 9 IT outsourcing success stories to learn how world-famous companies use outsourcing to grow their businesses and outrun their competitors on the global market, while cooperating with remote teams.
+They are: